pjkundert/kotlin-holo/README-DH.txt

 ═════════════════════════════════

-  The current implementation of `lair-keystore' is missing a few features required to effectively utilize ECDH (Eliptical Curve Diffie-Hellman) for Two-Party shared secrets, and support for N-party shared secrets is missing entirely.
+  The current implementation of `lair-keystore' is missing a few features required to effectively utilize ECDH (Elliptic Curve Diffie-Hellman) for Two-Party shared secrets, and support for N-party shared secrets is missing entirely.